SA-32/Numerical-Analysis-Algorithms/README.md

 # Numerical-Analysis-Algorithms
-his repository provides implementations of various numerical analysis algorithms, developed in Python for educational and research purposes.
+This repository provides implementations of various numerical analysis algorithms, developed in Python for educational and research purposes.